top of page

 Quote: "Content is king, but context is God."

-Gary Vee has mastered digital marketing by understanding the nuances of social media platforms and how people engage with content.
+Gary Vee mastered digital marketing by understanding the nuances of social media and how people engage with content.

 Strategy:

-• Create native content tailored for each platform (e.g., short videos for TikTok, thought leadership on LinkedIn).
+• Create native content tailored for each platform (e.g., use short videos for TikTok and thought leadership posts on LinkedIn).

-• Provide value consistently to build brand loyalty.
+• Provide consistent value to build brand loyalty.

 5. Steve Jobs – The Master of Brand Storytelling